 The City received funding from the Oregon Department of Transportation through the Local Highway Bridge Program to replace the six waterfront bridges.
 This funding provides 90% of the replacement cost with the remaining 10% provided by the City.
 OBEC Consulting Engineers provided the engineering services for this project.
 Legacy Contracting was awarded the construction contract.

-Construction of the first phase is scheduled to begin in early October 2018.
-Odd numbered streets (7th St, 9th St and 11th St) will be reconstructed in the first phase with an anticipated completion of late May.
+Construction of the first phase is complete and phase 2 began in early October 2019.
+Odd numbered streets (7th St, 9th St and 11th St) were reconstructed in the first phase.
 Even numbered streets (6th St, 8th St and 10th St) will be reconstructed in the second phase that is scheduled from October 2019 through May 2020.

 Waterfront Bridges Project - Phase 2 Detour Map

 Waterfront Bridges Project Area Map